 Somerset born and bred, Peter David Trego appeared for the Club’s Second Eleven in 1997, represented England Under-19s and made his County debut in 2000.
 He moved to Kent for the 2003 season and then had time with Worcestershire and Middlesex before re-joining Somerset in 2006.
 At the point he signed for Nottinghamshire, Trego had amassed 18,461 runs with 25 centuries and taken 632 wickets in 617 career appearances across all three forms of the game.
 In his final season at Taunton, he helped Somerset win the Royal London One-Day Cup, playing in all matches in the 2019 competition including the victory over Hampshire in the Final at Lord’s.

 Peter Trego has frequently performed well in matches at Trent Bridge, starting with his first appearance at the ground in 2000 when he scored 90 for England Under-19s in a Test against Sri Lanka Under-19s.
-He is delighted to extend his career in the East Midlands, asserting that ‘it’s an absolute honour to join Nottinghamshire.’
-He remains a passionate, enthusiastic cricketer who takes his physical conditioning very seriously.
-He was always a big personality at Taunton and is looking to quickly become a favourite with Notts’ members and supporters now it is safe for the action to begin.
+He was delighted to extend his career in the East Midlands, asserting that ‘it’s an absolute honour to join Nottinghamshire.’
+He remained a passionate, enthusiastic cricketer who takes his physical conditioning very seriously.

 Nottinghamshire First-Class Number: 662